olivermichel/olivermichel.github.io/pages/publications.md

 ## Conference Proceedings

+* Oliver Michel, Eric Keller. "**Policy Routing using Process-Level Identifiers**".
+	In *Proceedings of the 3rd IEEE International Symposium on Software Defined Systems* (SDS-2016), Berlin, Germany, 2016

 * Matthew Monaco, Oliver Michel, and Eric Keller. "**Applying Operating System Principles to SDN Controller Design**".
 In *Proceedings of the 12th ACM Workshop on Hot Topics in Networks* (HotNets-XII), College Park, MD, USA,